Optimization-based Causal Estimation from Heterogenous Environments

-\Cref{lem:optimal} is conceptually straightforward, but it provides a direct connection between optimization and causal estimation.
+\Cref{lem:optimal} is the ideal situation where the set of causes $S$ in \Cref{eq:constrained} is known.
 Of course, in practice, we do not know which covariates are causal and which are not.
-This paper aims to build on this idealized optimization problem to construct a tractable objective for causal estimation.
+This paper aims to build on this idealized optimization problem in \Cref{eq:constrained} to construct a tractable objective for causal estimation.
 We first introduce a tractable objective with observed data.
 Then we aggregate this objective over multiple environments to isolate the causal coefficients.